Finite quotients of abelian varieties with a Calabi-Yau resolution: Proof of Theorem

 In this section, we proceed to the proof of Theorem \ref{theo-dim4}, which in fact splits into two pieces.
 The first piece describes a slight generalization of the situation in dimension $3$ \cite{III0}.
 It notably gives an alternative proof of \cite[Key Claim 2]{III0}, replacing the discussion on invariant cohomology and topological Euler characteristics inherent to \cite[§3]{III0} with group theory and a geometric fixed loci argument ruling out the special linear group $\SL_3(\F_2)$.

 \theo[theo-dim3gen]{Let $A$ be an abelian variety on which a finite group $G$ acts freely in codimension $2$ without translations.
 Suppose that $A/G$ has a resolution $X$ which is a Calabi-Yau manifold.
-Then, for any two junior elements $g,h\in G$ such that $\grp{g}\ne\grp{h}$, the intersection of eigenspaces $E_{M(g)}(1)\cap E_{M(h)}(1)$ has codimension $k\ne 3$ in $H^0(A,T_A)$.}
+Then, for any two junior elements $g,h\in G$ such that $\grp{g}\ne\grp{h}$, the intersection of eigenspaces $E_{M(g)}(1)\cap E_{M(h)}(1)$ does not have codimension $3$ in $H^0(A,T_A)$.}